cdelgehier/oio-docs/doc/source/admin-guide/operations_audit_rawx.rst

 Run ``oio-blob-auditor -v <CONFIGURATION FILE>`` (the `-v` is to log to stderr in addition to syslog).

 The process does not stop by itself (it was designed as a daemon).
-Hit Ctrl-C when you don't see any update for 30s.
+Hit Ctrl-C when you don't see any updates for 30s.

 Audit example
 ~~~~~~~~~~~~~

-The following trace show an audit with an error on chunk position.
+The following trace shows an audit with an error in chunk position.

   .. code-block:: text